dalkain/unRAID-SuperMicro-IPMI-Auto-Fan-Control/README.md

 # Unraid SuperMicro IPMI Auto Fan Control
 A dirty little bash script I made to automate control of the fan speeds for a SuperMicro board using ipmitool.

 This pair of scripts is designed for Unraid's "User Scripts" plugin, though I'm sure it can be easily adapted to other linux systems.
+You'd most likely just need to detemrine the best way to retrieve the CPU/HDD temps for your linux flavor of choice.

 It started out as me having trouble getting tools designed to do this to work right and just being very tired of loud fans.
 I still wanted the fans to crank up when heavy processing was being done.
 I fleshed it out a bit and added in-line comment instructions on how to modify it to suit your own needs.